sammaxfleet/LOSIMPLEDJANGO/README.md

 [airbnb 2.pdf](https://github.com/sammaxfleet/LOSIMPLEDJANGO/files/11957230/airbnb.2.pdf)

+## DATABASE DIAGRAM

 For this Django app I’ve used PostgreSQL relational database management system.
-Database Diagram

-The Sample diagram was use using https://lucidchart.com The Tables below show the structure of the PostgreSQL database, Including tables, columns, relationships stored in the database.
+The Sample diagram was use using https://lucidchart.com, it shows how I interconnected everything.
+The table shows the structure of the PostgreSQL database, including tables, columns, relationships stored in the database.

 [LO SIMPLE DIAGRAM.pdf](https://github.com/sammaxfleet/LOSIMPLEDJANGO/files/11957261/LO.SIMPLE.DIAGRAM.pdf)